Dynamic-Ak/knowledge_graph_using_Neo4j-spaCy/README.md

 ## Overview

-This project converts a research paper into a **knowledge graph** using NLP.
-Important entities are extracted from the paper and stored in **Neo4j**, where relationships between them can be visualized and queried.
+In this project, I built a system that converts an unstructured research paper into a structured Knowledge Graph.
+The research paper is first processed using Python and spaCy to automatically extract important entities such as models, datasets, and research concepts.
+Since raw NLP extraction can produce noisy results, rule-based filtering is applied to retain only meaningful academic entities.
+The cleaned entities are stored as nodes in a Neoj graph database.
+Semantic relationships such as USED_FOR, DATASET_FOR, BASED_ON, and PART_OF are created automatically using rule-based logic, transforming isolated entities into a connected knowledge graph that represents the structure of the research.
+Neoj is containerized using Docker to ensure easy deployment and environment consistency.
+The final graph can be queried and visually explored using Cypher queries, allowing clear understanding of how models, datasets, and concepts are connected within the research paper.
 ---

 ## Tech Stack